sphinx-doc/sphinx/doc/usage/restructuredtext/directives.rst

    case, the "target" part can be a full entry as described for the directive above.
 For example::

-      This is a normal reST :index:`paragraph` that contains several :index:`index entries <pair: index; entry>`.
+      This is a normal reStructuredText :index:`paragraph` that contains several :index:`index entries <pair: index; entry>`.

    .. versionadded:: 1.1